Canadian Mortgage Rate Forecast 2026–2030

 Current Spread

-Variable rates currently offer a 0.35% discount over 5-year fixed.
-With further BoC cuts possible, variable could widen this advantage.
-However, if rates hold or rise unexpectedly, fixed provides insurance.
-I lean variable for risk-tolerant borrowers and 3-year fixed for those wanting a middle ground.
+Variable rates currently offer a 0.40% discount over 5-year fixed.
+With the BoC holding at 2.25% and one more cut possible, variable remains attractive.
+However, energy-driven inflation risk means the cutting cycle could stall.
+I lean variable for risk-tolerant borrowers and 3-year fixed for those wanting a middle ground with today's low rates.

 Rate Scenarios on a $700,000 Mortgage